songdoing/multiplication/README.md

 # multiplication
-reactJS, babel
+react, react-dom, babel, webpack

 ## General Info
 This example is for Class component and function component.
+And webpack.config.js is made from a scratch.

 ## Example